puckowski/concert/scope.md

 Each function receives a unique scope.

-## Main scope
+## Global scope

-Declarations outside of any function exist in the main scope.
+Declarations outside of any function exist in the global scope.